 \section{Introduction}

-Let $\{X_t\}$ be a categorical time series with a finite state space $\Sigma$.
-We suppose that the evolution of the time series follows an $m$-th order Markov structure where \beq \cL\big(X_{t+1}\big|X_s, s\leq t\big) = \cL\big(X_{t+1}\big| X_s, t-m<s\leq t\big) \eeq for some $m\geq 1$, where for any random vectors $X,Y$ defined on a common probability space, we write $\cL(Y|X)$ to denote the probability distribution of $Y$ given $X$.
-Even when the alphabet $\Si$ is small, such as $\Si=\{0,1\}$ in applications involving binary chains or $\Si=\{A,G,T,C\}$ in Genetics applications, complexity of the model \eqref{MC-m} increases fairly quickly and may be difficult to estimate even for moderately large $m$.
-In absence of a parametric model specification, the number of free parameters associated with \eqref{MC-m} are given by $|\Si|^m(|\Si|-1)$ which grows geometrically fast in the order $m$, where $|\Si|$ denotes the size of the alphabet, that is the number of elements in $\Si$.
+Let $\{X_t\}$ be a categorical time series in discrete time, with finite state space $\Sigma$.
+We suppose that the evolution of the time series follows an $m$-th order Markov structure, where \beq \cL\big(X_{t+1}\big|X_s, s\leq t\big) = \cL\big(X_{t+1}\big| X_s, t-m<s\leq t\big) \eeq for some $m\geq 1$.
+Here for any random vectors $X,Y$ defined on a common probability space, we write $\cL(Y|X)$ to denote the probability distribution of $Y$ given $X$.
+Even when the alphabet $\Si$ is small, such as $\Si=\{0,1\}$ in applications involving binary chains or $\Si=\{A,G,T,C\}$ in genetics applications, complexity of the model \eqref{MC-m} increases fairly quickly and parameter estimation may be difficult even for moderately large $m$.
+Indeed, in the absence of a parametric model specification, the number of free parameters associated with \eqref{MC-m} is given by $|\Si|^m(|\Si|-1),$ which grows geometrically fast in the order $m$, where $|\Si|$ denotes the size of the alphabet, that is the number of elements in $\Si$.